 - Efficient transport of water from one location to another.

-- Safety protocols for handling salt water and flowback water.
+- Safety protocols for handling salt water and flowback water, which are especially critical given the risks involved.

 Job Stability and Demand in the Oilfield